riipen/sidekiq-enqueue/README.md

 # sidekiq-enqueue

-Manually enqueue Sidekiq jobs from the web UI
+Manually enqueue Sidekiq jobs from the web UI.

+TODO